 Frequently Asked Questions about ESD-Safe Tapes and Label Materials

-It stands for electrostatic discharge.
-ESD occurs when a static charge is released, in the form of electrical current, into a static sensitive device.
+ESD is electrostatic discharge.
+ESD occurs when a static charge is released in the form of electrical current, into a static sensitive device.
 If the charge exceeds the specified thresholds of the device, immediate and/or latent damage can occur.

-The standard also includes the ANSI/ESD S541 standard that all process required insulators (e.g. labels and tapes) must meet if they are to be included in an ESD control plan.
+The standard also includes the ANSI/ESD S541 standard that determines the requirements for packaging materials (e.g. labels and tapes) must meet if they are to be included in an ESD control plan.

 The ESD Association in conjunction with the ANSI standards group.

-Any electronics manufacturer (OEM, EMS, ODM, CM, etc.) who makes static sensitive devices (i.e. PCBs, chips, storage devices, etc.) must be certified as being compliant to the ANSI/ESD S20.20 standard.
+Any electronics manufacturer who makes static sensitive devices (i.e. PCBs, chips, storage devices, etc.) must be certified as being compliant to the ANSI/ESD S20.20 standard.

 Yes, the ANSI/ESD S541 standard governs packaging materials that are used within an ANSI/ESD S20.20 controlled safe area and includes provisions for process-related insulators, such as labels and tapes.

 The proper term for these materials is low charging.
 They are also referred to as static dissipative, ESD (The ESDA does not like the use of antistat except for ingredients used in a coating that will conduct charge).

 Ionizers are very effective and widely used.
-They add positively and negatively charged atoms and molecules (ions) to the air that is then blown over the static sensitive devices with the ions neutralizing the charges.
+They add positively and negatively charged atoms and molecules (ions) to the air that is then blown over the static sensitive devices.
+These ions neutralize charges.
 However, the ionization process takes a finite amount of time to work.
 So, if a non-ESD label or tape is quickly brought near or applied to a static sensitive device, the ionization may not be able to neutralize the charges quickly enough and damage can occur.

 It is highly recommended that ESD-Safe labels and tapes always be used in conjunction with ionization.